 behind the scenes: quietly and discreetly so that other people don’t notice.

-- The president security team is always behind the scene ensuring his safety.
+- The president's security team is always behind the scenes ensuring his safety.

 - There’s a lot that goes on behind the scenes to put on an event like this.

-- As you use work your antivirus system is working behind the scenes to prevent attacks on your computer.
+- As you use the computer, your antivirus system is working behind the scenes to prevent attacks.

 ahead of schedule: happening in advance of a deadline, before something was supposed to happen.